-The proponent should consult the additional guidance for requirements pertaining to birds provided in section 21.12 Additional guidance for biophysical components Additional guidance for biophysical components.
+The Proponent should consult the additional guidance for requirements pertaining to birds provided in section 21.12 Additional guidance for biophysical components.

-- identify any applicable Bird Conservation Regions (BCRs) and BCR strategies applicable to the local and regional study areas; - describe the biodiversity of bird species and their types of associated habitats that are found or are likely to be found in the study areas, noting all avian species at risk and species of Indigenous importance or use; - identify the biodiversity measures (i.e. biotic and abiotic indicators) used to characterize the baseline avifauna biodiversity conditions and discuss the rationale for their selection; - provide estimates of the abundance and distribution, and information on the life history of migratory and non-migratory birds (e.g. waterfowl, raptors, shorebirds, forest birds, fen/bog/marsh birds, and other land birds) in the study areas; - provide maps showing areas of highest concentrations of species and identify areas of concentration of migratory birds, including sites used for migration, staging, breeding, feeding and resting.
-Maps
+- identify any applicable Bird Conservation Regions (BCRs) and BCR strategies13 applicable to the local and regional study areas; - describe the biodiversity of bird species and their types of associated habitats that are found or are likely to be found in the study areas, noting all avian species at risk and species of Indigenous importance or use; - identify the biodiversity measures (i.e. biotic and abiotic indicators) used to characterize the baseline avifauna biodiversity conditions and discuss the rationale for their selection; - provide estimates of the abundance and distribution, and information on the life history of migratory and non-migratory birds (e.g. waterfowl, raptors, shorebirds, forest birds, and other land birds) in the study areas; - provide maps showing areas of highest concentrations of species and identify areas of concentration of migratory birds, including sites used for migration, staging, breeding, feeding and resting.
+Maps must comply with requirements set out in section 21.5 Geospatial data requirements; - describe food webs and trophic linkages to summarize biotic interactions.
+Ensure described food webs or interactions are relevant to the study areas since these can vary geographically and by ecosystem; - provide a characterization of habitat features found in the Project area that are associated with the presence of those bird species that are likely to be affected, based on the best available existing information (e.g. land cover types, vegetation, aquatic elements, fragmentation).
+This information can refer to the habitat description required in section 8.6 Vegetation and riparian, wetland and terrestrial environments-Vegetation and riparian, wetland and terrestrial environments; - provide an estimate of year-round bird use of the area (e.g. winter, spring migration, breeding season, fall migration), based on data from existing sources and surveys to provide current field data if required to generate reliable estimates.
+In each portion of the year, survey effort must account for differences in species movements including: winter usage of highly habitat reliant species and highly mobile species that will accurately characterize the use of a site;